readysettech/readyset/docs/src/macro_benchmarking.md

 > target and setup connection strings refer to.
 For a ReadySet
 > deployment this typically means that the upstream MySQL database lives
 > at `--setup-conn-str`, a noria-mysql instance can be accessed via
-> `--target-conn-str`, and atleast one noria-server instance is running.
+> `--target-conn-str`, and at least one noria-server instance is running.
 > See [Running ReadySet](./running-readyset.md) for more information on
 > how to run a local ReadySet deployment.